-Applicants will need to be assessed by professionals e.g. therapists in hospitals and VWOs, who will also prescribe suitable devices and submit the application.
+Applicants will need to be assessed by professionals e.g. therapists in hospitals and SSAs, who will also prescribe suitable devices and submit the application for the applicant.
 ATF can be used to subsidise the costs of devices related to home modifications, such as grab bars and ramps, but not those related to vehicle modifications.

-SMF is a means-tested subsidy for the purchase of AT devices and home healthcare items, for elderly Singapore citizens aged 60 and above, to support ageing in place.
+SMF is a means-tested subsidy for the purchase of AT devices and home healthcare items, to support elderly Singapore Citizens aged 60 and above.
 Assistive devices supported under SMF include walking sticks, wheelchairs, pressure relief cushions and commodes, as well as home healthcare products like milk supplements and adult diapers.

 Special Education Needs (SEN) Fund

-This fund by Ministry of Education (MOE) helps to defray the costs of buying MOE-approved AT devices or support services.
-Only Singaporean polytechnic and ITE students with physical or sensory impairment are eligible.
+This fund by the Ministry of Education (MOE) helps to defray the costs of buying MOE-approved AT devices or support services.
+Only Polytechnic and ITE students with physical or sensory impairment are which are Singapore Citizens are eligible.

 Publicly-funded universities and arts institutions such as Nanyang Academy of Fine Arts (NAFA) have their own SEN Funds.
 Students with disabilities can check with the school for more information.

-The EASE programme subsidises the cost of home modification to make HDB apartments more senior friendly.
+The EASE programme subsidises the cost of home modifications to make HDB apartments more senior friendly.
 Subsidies are computed based on the type of HDB flat e.g. 3-room, executive flat.